NOW READING GAMING BUILDING

 Jun 2017 – Jul 2022 · Phoenix, AZ

-• Built the company's first SSO / JWT identity & authentication platform from scratch, establishing the auth substrate that served the product through multiple platform generations.
+• Built the company's first SSO / JWT identity & authentication platform from scratch — peak ~40,000 active users — establishing the auth substrate that carried the product through multiple platform generations.

 • Drove engineering-practice modernization in the first two years — including the move from git-based deployment to a Jenkins CI/CD pipeline — bringing standard practices into a small-company org, slowly and by partnership rather than mandate.

-• Led the post-acquisition greenfield platform rebuild (2018+), including: new CI on Buildkite in place of Jenkins, Helm-chart deployment to Kubernetes, migration of the in-house auth platform onto Auth0 (freeing engineering capacity from owning a security-critical undifferentiated service), and ongoing modernization of internal API systems.
+• Led the post-acquisition greenfield platform rebuild (2018+): new CI on Buildkite in place of Jenkins, Helm-chart deployment to Kubernetes, and migration of the in-house auth platform onto Auth0 (freeing engineering capacity from owning a security-critical undifferentiated service).

 • Founded the Solution Architecture and Design (SAD) function: started as an internal initiative ~late 2019; recognized as an official function within months.
-SAD is the company's formal bridge between product and engineering — reviewing proposed initiatives, producing specification research, and translating research into the acceptance criteria of downstream tickets so that engineering work is informed, not ad hoc.
+Every initiative now flows through SAD for spec research and acceptance criteria; the function also maintains architectural alignment and interoperability across domains and teams, so engineering work is informed, not ad hoc.

 Senior Customer Delivery Technical Engineer · CyberSponse